Clean-Master-Privacy/applications/README.md

 License
 -------
+license right 2024 gamestime102 from the creator clean master privacy

 The code and data files in this distribution are licensed under the terms of the GPLv3 as published by the Free Software Foundation.
 See https://www.gnu.org/licenses/ for a copy of this license.